GSA/data.gov/README.md

 With SAML authentication enabled, you can no longer create user/service accounts through the UI.
 Instead, use the [script console](https://ci.sandbox.datagov.us/script) to run the script below.
 Set a random password.
-The return value is the API token save for later as you won't have another chance.
+The return value is the API token.
+Save this for later as you won't have another chance.

-The CI user should be assigned to teh `build-manager` role.
+The CI user should be assigned to the `build-manager` role.
 This is already configured in our configuration-as-code.

 ```groovy